Best things to do in Dallas

 What is it?
 Nicknamed ‘Jerry World’ after Cowboys owner Jerry Jones, this incredible $1.15-billion gridiron cathedral seats upwards of 85,000 fans and has won multiple awards for its innovative design.

 Why go?
-There are sports stadiums, and then there are sports spaceships.
-The Dallas Cowboys' AT&T Stadium is undeniably the latter.
-Visit the home of “America’s Team” on a VIP Guided Tour ($32) and you’ll get behind-the-scenes access to everything from the 58 pieces of contemporary art dotted about the stadium to the Cowboys' locker room.
+There are sports stadiums, and then there are sports spaceships—and The Dallas Cowboys' AT&T Stadium is undeniably the latter.
+Jump the “America’s Team” guided tour and you’ll get behind-the-scenes access to everything from the 58 pieces of contemporary art dotted about the stadium to the Cowboys' locker room.

 What is it?
 Lower Greenville used to be an area to avoid, but has recently become the hottest ticket in town for a good night out.